Designing for Apple Watch: Getting Started

 Apple developed a sans-serif typeface, named San Francisco, specific for legibility on the Apple Watch, that comes in 23 variations.
 While you can use a custom font for your app, Apple recommends using built-in text styles since they were designed for the small screen.

 Another benefit for using the default Apple system font is the text will automatically resize if the label is too long.
 As the font size increases, font tracking decreases.
 If you decide to specify a font size, the San Francisco Text font is recommended for text that is 19 points or smaller and the San Francisco Display font should be used for text that is 20 points or larger.

-Just like iOS app home screen icons, the Apple Watch will need a app icon as well.
-Unlike an iPhone, which shows the icon and app name and is in a square shape, Apple Watch app icons are round and not not include labels.
-This makes it imperative that your icon be recognizable and familiar to your iOS app icon while still conveying what it does.
+Just like iOS app home screen icons, the Apple Watch will need an app icon as well.
+Unlike an iPhone, which shows the icon and app name and is in a square shape, Apple Watch app icons are round and not include labels.
+This makes it imperative that your icon is recognizable and familiar to your iOS app icon while still conveying what it does.

 When designing an app icon for such a small screen size, aim for simplicity first.
 In the sea of other app icons competing for your attention, the app icon is the first thing the user sees before launching your app so you’ll want to make a good first impression with a beautifully designed icon.